aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 It looks like our ASG was configured to scale down to just one instance while idle.
 Since we can't shut down half of one instance our 50% selector came up empty and the experiment failed.

 **Great!
-While this wasn't really what we expected, we just found a flaw in our configuration that would severely affect resilience!
+While this wasn't really what we expected, we just found a flaw in our configuration that would severely affect our system's resilience!
 Let's fix it and try again!**

 Click on the auto scaling group name and "Edit" the "Group Details" to raise both the "Desired capacity" and "Minimum capacity" to `2`.